naumansqb/financial-tracker/README.md

-# Project Title
+# Transaction App

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This application allows you to get a good glance of all your transactions, while also allowing you to add any transaction you would like to.
+It also displays different reports in neat format.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to add my deposit transactions so I can track my deposits.
+- As a user, I want to add my payment transactions so I can track all payments I make.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to see all my transactions so I can better manage my money and understand what I’m spending it on.
+- As a user I want to see only my deposits so I can better understand where my money is coming from.
+- As a user I want to see only my payments so I can better understand where I am spending my money.
+- As a user I want to see a report on my transactions from the current month to the current date so I can see my transactions for the month.
+- As a user I want to see a report on my transactions from the past month only so I can see my transactions for the previous month.
+- As a user, I want to see a report on my transactions from the previous year only so I can review my spending and income from last year.
+- As a user I want to see a report on my transactions from the current year to current date so I can better see my incoming and outgoing money for the year.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to search my transactions by vendor so I can view all payments or deposits from specific vendors.
+- As a user I want to create my own filter for a report so it’s more flexible than the predefined reports.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+Follow the instructions below and run the project using IntelliJ IDEA.

 ### Prerequisites